LuQuintas11/SurfParadise/README.md

 ## Agile thinking

+### Project Sprints

+[screenshot]

 ### User Stories

 I used Github user stories to keep track of the features that were already done and the ones I had to do

 [screenshoot]

+#### As a shopper I want to be able to:
+                                            register a profile
+                                            log in and log out
+                                            search products in the website
+                                            filter products by category and price
+                                            see a list of products
+                                            see the details of a products
+                                            see/edit/delete reviews
+                                            add favourites products
+                                            add products in my bag by quantity and size edit/delete products in my bag
+                                            edit quantities in my bag
+                                            checkout and set delivery and payments details receive confirmation of my payment
+#### As a admin I want to be able to:
+                                            add/edit/delete products

+## Estructure

+### Site Map

+[screentshot]

+## Marketing and Seo

+I listed short and long tail words:

+Short-tail words:

+Long-tail words:

+I used word tracker and Google search to narrow them down.
+I chose the ones with more relevance.
+I included this words in headers and meta tags

+[screenshot]

+### Social Media

+I created a facebook page:
+[screnshot]